 The 1960s and 70s: Design, color, and Moon Landing –

 The early 1960s – Introduction of water-based plastics.

 1962 – Dupont launches Polyamide films and varnishes.

 1962 – Silicone gel-based implants have become mainstream.

 1966 – Introduction of fuel tanks made from Blow Molding.

 1967 – Polyvinyl chloride ‘Blow’ chair was introduced and designed by Scolari, De Pas, and Lomazzifor and manufactured by Znaotta.

 1969 – Neil Armstrong stations a Nylon flag on the moon.

-1970 – First yellow HDPE pressure pipes were introduced in the UK by British Gas.
+1970 – British Gas introduced the first yellow HDPE pressure pipes in the UK.

 1973 – PET Bervarge bottles were introduced.